Balamuruganmahendran/PRODIGY_WD_03/README.md

 4. The game will display a message when a player wins or if the game is a draw.
 5. Click the "Restart" button to play again.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch:

-   git checkout -b feature-name

-3. Make your changes and commit them:

-   git commit -m 'Add some feature'

-4. Push to the branch:

-   git push origin feature-name

-5. Open a pull request.

 ## License